 The Corporation’ documentary provides an excellent analysis of why corporations commit so much damage against people and plant in the pursuit of profit – they are basically legally obliged to maximise the profits of their share-holders – profit comes first, everything else second, and simply put, it is cheaper to extract, pollute and exploit than to use resources wisely, pay people decent wages or clear up your pollution.

-Criticisms of TNCs
+Criticisms of Transnational Corporations

 Bakan (2004) argues that TNCs exercise power without responsibility.
 Bakan makes several criticisms of Corporations including: